ez-language/ez/doc/stdlib.md

 # Standard Library

-The **ez standard library** provides a collection of built-in modules to help you handle common tasks like working with time, files, and dates.
+The **ez standard library** provides a collection of built-in modules to help you handle common tasks.
+Click on a section to jump directly to its documentation.

 ## Modules